Methods of free probability: Preface

 I learned myself free probability long ago, as a graduate student, from \cite{vdn}, with my first research paper being a 1996 note on the circular variables \cite{ba1}.
-Later I started doing quantum groups, and sometimes random matrices too, with free probability always in mind.
-I am grateful to Mireille Capitaine, Beno\^it Collins, Steve Curran, Ion Nechita and my other coauthors, for substantial joint work on the subject.
+Later I started doing quantum groups, and some random matrices too, with free probability always in mind.
+I am grateful to Mireille Capitaine, Beno\^it Collins, Steve Curran, Ion Nechita, Roland Speicher and the others, for substantial joint work on the subject.
 Many thanks go as well to my cats.
 No serious science can be done without advice from a cat or two.